Quasiprobabilities in quantum thermodynamics and many-body systems: Measuring quasiprobabilities

 Some considerations are in order: since the detector momentum $P$ is a conserved quantity (as it commutes with the interaction Hamiltonian), the sole effect of the evolution is to induce phase shifts in the momentum eigenstates $\ket p$.
 By measuring these phase shifts we access information about the observable change $\Delta o$.
 On the other hand, the evolution operator $\exp{-i \kappa P \Delta o}$ associated with the system-detector interaction is effectively a translation or displacement operator of the detector position.
 Therefore, the quantities $\Delta o$ can be also observed by measuring the detector position distribution.
 In the following, we will describe two schemes that follow these two ideas, respectively.

 In the first scheme, the detector is initially prepared in a superposition of two states with opposite momenta of magnitude $p_0$:

 where $A$ is a real normalization constant~\footnote{If the states $\ket{\pm p_0/2}$ are the infinitely localised eigenstates of the detector momentum operator $P$, the state $\ket{\Phi_D}$ is not normalizable.
-However, we can assume that $\ket{\pm p_0/2}$ are normalized narrow wave-packets with negligible overlap, in which case $A=2^{-1/2}$.}.
+However, we can assume that $\ket{\pm p_0/2}$ are normalized narrow wave packets with negligible overlap, in which case $A=2^{-1/2}$.}.
 This corresponds to a momentum distribution $G(p)=A[\delta(p-p_0/2)+\delta(p+p_0/2)]$.
 After the evolution, the state of the detector can be written as

-where information about the dynamics is contained in the phase $\phi$ given that P is a conserved quantity (see also considerations above).
+where information about the dynamics is contained in the phase $\phi$ given that $P$ is a conserved quantity (see also considerations above).
 If we now measure the phase $\phi$ accumulated during the whole evolution between the eigenstates $\ket{p_0/2}$ and $\ket{-p_0/2}$, we have access to a modified characteristic function:

 which resembles the characteristic function $\mathcal{G}(u)$ defined in Eq.~\eqref{eq:characteristic}, but this time computed over the NDQP of Eq.~\eqref{eq:def_NDQP}.
-Hence, to all effects, Eq.~\eqref{eq:exp_i_phi} represents the characteristic function of a non-demolition quasiprobability distribution.
-As already outlined at the level of quasiprobabilities in Sec.~\ref{sec:simple_case_study}, $\tilde{\mathcal G} $ is a symmetric version of a KDQ characteristic function, where the symmetrization is done over the indexes $s_1$ and $s_1'$ labelling the outcomes of the initial observable $\mathcal{O}_{1}(t_1)$.
-Thus, the inverse Fourier transform of $\tilde{\mathcal G} $ returns the NDQP distribution
+Hence, to all effects, Eq.~\eqref{eq:exp_i_phi} represents the characteristic function of a nondemolition quasiprobability distribution.
+As already outlined at the level of quasiprobabilities in Sec.~\ref{sec:simple_case_study}, $\tilde{\mathcal G}$ is a symmetric version of a KDQ characteristic function, where the symmetrization is done over the indexes $s_1$ and $s_1'$ labelling the outcomes of the initial observable $\mathcal{O}_{1}(t_1)$.
+It is interesting to notice that Eq.~\eqref{eq:exp_i_phi} can also be obtained by the trace of Eq.~(26) in Ref.~\cite{EspositoRMP2009}.
+Thus, the inverse Fourier transform of $\tilde{\mathcal G}$ returns the NDQP distribution

 that is real (since $\mathfrak{q}(s_1,s_1',s_2)+\mathfrak{q}(s_1',s_1,s_2)$ is real) but can assume negative values due to the non commutativity of $\rho, \mathcal{O}(t_1)$ and $\mathcal{O}(t_2)$.
 When the initial state of the system $\rho$ does not have any coherence in the basis of eigenstates of $\mathcal O(t_1)$, then $\rho_{s_1 s_1'}=0$ for $s_1\neq s_1'$ and the inverse Fourier transform of $\tilde{\mathcal G} $ reduces to the TPM probability distribution, see Eq.~\eqref{eq:joint_TPM}.